Half Light (film): Plot

-Rachel Carlson (Moore) is a successful American murder mystery author living in London with her five-year-old son, Thomas (Balawi), and her second husband, Brian (Cusick), a successful book editor who has been unable to get any of his own works published.
+Rachel Carlson is a successful American murder mystery author living in London with her five-year-old son, Thomas, and her second husband, Brian, a successful book editor who has been unable to get any of his own works published.
 His mother being too busy working on her latest novel to play with him, Thomas goes to play outside their canal side home, only to drown, which devastates Rachel and puts a tailspin on her marriage and her ability to finish her latest novel.

 Several months later, Rachel still blames herself for the death of her son.
 She is unable to finish her book and is also a signature away from formally being divorced from her husband.
 In an effort to finish her novel and to find some peace, Rachel moves away to a remote cottage on the Scottish coast.
 However, she soon starts to see the ghost of her late son, who at one point drags her into the water and at another point moves a set of magnets on the refrigerator.
 A local town psychic informs Rachel that the spirit of her son is trying to tell her something, but the rest of the locals warn Rachel that the psychic is just a troubled woman.

-Troubled by the possibility that her son has returned from the grave, Rachel shares her troubles with a young and handsome lighthouse keeper, named Angus (Matheson), and the two spark a romance that suddenly goes awry when she learns that Angus seven years ago killed himself after he murdered his wife and her lover in the lighthouse.
+Troubled by the possibility that her son has returned from the grave, Rachel shares her troubles with a young and handsome lighthouse keeper, named Angus, and the two spark a romance that suddenly goes awry when she learns that Angus seven years ago killed himself after he murdered his wife and her lover in the lighthouse.
 Rachel fears that she may be going insane, and her efforts to prove otherwise and to learn more about the murder-suicide, falter when the news articles about the tragedy have gone missing from the local library, and Sharon Winton, her best friend and writer for a British tabloid journal, goes missing after Rachel saw her killed by Angus in the lighthouse.